-We are interested in developing devices and systems capable of controlled energy delivery for targeted thermal therapy of cancer and benign disease.
+The Biomedical Computing and Devices Lab is interested in developing devices and systems capable of controlled energy delivery for targeted thermal therapy of cancer and benign disease.
 Energy sources of interest include RF currents, microwaves, and ultrasound.
-Intense heat may be used to ablate (i.e. destroy) tissue e.g. for minimally invasive treatment of tumors or cardiac arrhythmias.
+Intense heat may be used to ablate (destroy) tissue for minimally invasive treatment of tumors or cardiac arrhythmias.
 Moderate heat may be used to trigger drug release from nanoparticles or to augment radio/chemotherapy.
-Some examples of research areas include:
+Some examples of research areas include the following:

 We are also interested in applying these techniques to the design of other therapeutic medical devices.

 K-State EPICENTER is a laboratory within K-State ECE which provides resources to analyze, build and simulate mathematical models for spreading phenomena in complex networks.